 Treasuring Ireland: Protecting the Built Heritage of Dublin

-In Dublin, the present Covid-19-generated lull in activity offers an opportunity to reflect on the merits, or otherwise, of the most recent flurry of construction in the city.
+The present Covid-19-generated lull in activity offers an opportunity to reflect on the merits, or otherwise, of the most recent flurry of construction in the city.
 How has it contributed to the great legacy of the historic city?
 Has it strengthened and reinforced, or has it damaged and weakened, the venerable urban qualities of Dublin?
 Intense activity, combined with an official pro-development climate, meant enormous pressure has been experienced on the planned streets and spaces handed down to us by the Georgian and Victorian planners and builders, and on the earlier medieval elements of the city.

 The initial ‘Celtic Tiger’ property and construction bubble came to an abrupt stop with the economic crash of 2008, leaving the city reeling from a decade or more of reckless bank-lending, speculation and construction.
 Then it was back to business with equal abandon when the ‘Celtic Phoenix’ rose again in the early part of the last decade, as if the previous frenzy had not occurred.